-HACA may approve one 30-day extension beyond 90 days upon written request from the family if funding is available.
+HACA may approve one 30-day extension beyond 120 days upon written request from the family if funding is available.

-HACA will consider additional extensions only in the following circumstances:
+HACA will consider additional extensions in the following circumstances:

 It is necessary as a reasonable accommodation for a person with disabilities.
-It is necessary due to reasons beyond the family's control, as determined by HACA.

 Following is a list of extenuating circumstances that HACA may consider in making its decision.
-The presence of these circumstances does not guarantee that an extension will be granted:

-- Serious illness or death in the family

-- Other family emergency

-- Obstacles due to employment

-- Whether the family has already submitted requests for tenancy approval that were not approved by HACA

-- Whether family size or other special circumstances make it difficult to find a suitable unit

-- Obstacles because of limited English proficiency

-- Obstacles due to transportation difficulties
+- Serious illness or death in the family - Other family emergency - Obstacles due to employment - Whether the family has already submitted requests for tenancy approval that were not approved by HACA - Whether family size or other special circumstances make it difficult to find a suitable unit - Obstacles because of limited English proficiency - Obstacles due to transportation difficulties

-- Unable to locate an affordable unit

-- Obstacles due to portability
+- Unable to locate an affordable unit - Obstacles due to portability